 If the estimated value (combined value where more than one property is to be disposed of) of the property is greater than £500,000, disposal capital value or aggregate rental value over the term of the lease, a decision on the sale or transfer must be made following the key decision process.

-Upon the approval of the Disposal Schedule by Cabinet and inclusion of the Disposal Schedule in the Capital Programme for approval by Full Council the decision to dispose has been delegated to the Director of Resources as outlined above.
+Upon the approval of the Surplus Asset List for current service needs by Cabinet and inclusion in the Capital Programme for approval by Full Council the decision to dispose has been delegated to the Director of Thriving Places.